NREL/HPC/applications/plexos/RunFiles/README.md

-### HPC/applications/plexos-hpc-walkthrough/RunFiles/

-This directory contains all of the run files used in the markdown instructs in the parent directory.
+This directory contains all of the run files used in [PLEXOS examples shown here](https://nrel.github.io/HPC/Documentation/Applications/Plexos/run_plexos/).